MoiCoquille/Indalit-Website2/content/packs.md

 </h4>

 <h5 class="font03">
-First of all peace of mind, if you where to do it yourself, you'd be surprised by the complexity.
-A sort of quote you may require internally.
-And an overall appreciation of the cost reduction you will make with AWS.
+First of all peace of mind, if you where to do it yourself, you'd be surprised by the complexity and time required.
+You will get an unofficial quote of one-of charges and monthly recurring charges.
+With this you will have an overall appreciation of the cost reduction you will make with AWS.
 </h5>

 <div class="br-01">